rtCamp/ps-analysis-tool-wiki/Localization.md

 8. Restart your system.

 ## Get PSAT CLI Reports in Your Language
-You can view PSAT CLI reports in your preferred language by using the `-l` or `--locale` option when running the command, by default the language is set to English.
+To generate PSAT CLI reports in your preferred language, use `-l` or `--locale` option when running the command.
+By default, the language is set to English.

 ### Supported Languages